hudesgross/pdsnd_github/README.md

 bikeshare.py
 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does its an easy and comfy way to access biking data
 ### Files used
 Include the files used